apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 == Frequently Asked Questions ==

-= I'm getting cannot write/read to .htaccess errors =

-If enabling/disabling the option to "Block wp-admin and wp-login.php you will need to make sure the plugin can write to your .htaccess file (in both the wordpress root directory and the wp-admin directory).
-You can change permissions on the file temporarily to do this if needed.

 = When I click the lock it just goes to the wordpress admin login page, why don't I get the login bar? =